Search | Directories | Reference Tools

 Universal Design of Instruction

-In the short video that we will now watch, you will see examples of the application of universal design principles to instruction, both in typical classroom settings and in tutoring/learning centers.
+In the short video that we will now watch, you will see examples of the application of universal design principles to instruction, both in typical classroom settings and in tutoring and learning centers.
 The video itself is universally designed, including open captions and audio descriptions for viewers with hearing and visual impairments, respectively.
-Your handout Equal Access: Universal Design of Instruction summarizes the content of the video.
+Your handouts summarize the content of the video.

 As demonstrated in the video and handouts, considering universal design principles can lead us to a list of guidelines that can be applied as you develop lessons and courses.
 They can be applied to lectures, classroom discussions, group work, handouts, web-based instruction, fieldwork, tutoring, and other academic activities.
 When universal design principles are applied to the design of web pages, people using a wide range of adaptive technology can access them.
 For example, people who are blind often use speech output systems to access computers.
 These systems read aloud text that is presented on the screen; they do not read graphical images.
 Therefore, to provide access to websites for students who are blind, we must be sure to include text descriptions for content presented in graphical form, such as pictures, animated images, and image maps.